 Document name/ section of AUPOIP Applicable NoRs Key Objectives Key Policies Auckland Unitary Plan H5 Residential - Mixed Housing Urban Zone D2, D5 H5.2(1) Land near the Business - Metropolitan Centre Zone and the Business - Town Centre Zone, high-density residential areas and close to the public transport network is efficiently used for higher density residential living and to provide urban living that increases housing capacity and choice and access to public transport.
 H5.2(4) Non-residential activities provide for the community's social, economic and cultural well-being, while being compatible with the scale and intensity of development anticipated by the zone so as to contribute to the amenity of the neighbourhood.
-H5.3(8) Provide for non-residential activities that: g) support the social and economic well-being of the community; h) are in keeping with the with the scale and intensity of development anticipated within the zone; i) avoid, remedy or mitigate adverse effects on residential amenity; and j) will not detract from the vitality of the Business - City Centre Zone, Business - Metro Centre Zone and Business - Town Centre Zone.
-H5.3 (10) Recognise the functional and operational requirements of activities and development.
-Auckland Unitary Plan H6 Residential - Terrace Housing and Apartment Buildings Zone D2, D5 H6.2(1) Land adjacent to centres and near the public transport network is efficiently used to provide high-density urban living that increases housing capacity and choice and access to centres and public transport.
+H5.3(8) Provide for non-residential activities that: g) support the social and economic well-being of the community; h) are in keeping with the with the scale and intensity of development anticipated w i) avoid, remedy or mitigate adverse effects on residential amenity; and j) will not detract from the vitality of the Business - City Centre Zone, Business - N Centre Zone.
+H5.3 (10) Recognise the functional and operational requirements of activities and develop Auckland Unitary Plan H6 Residential - Terrace Housing and Apartment Buildings Zone D2, D5 H6.2(1) Land adjacent to centres and near the public transport network is efficiently used to provide high-density urban living that increases housing capacity and choice and access to centres and public transport.
 H6.2(4) Non-residential activities provide for the community's social, economic and cultural well-being, while being compatible with the scale and intensity of development anticipated by the zone so as to contribute to the amenity of the neighbourhood.
-H6.3(10) Recognise the functional and operational requirements of activities and development.
-H6.3(9) Provide for non-residential activities that: a) support the social and economic well-being of the community; b) are in keeping with the with the scale and intensity of development anticipated within the zone; c) avoid, remedy or mitigate adverse effects on residential amenity; and d) will not detract from the vitality of the Business - City Centre Zone, Business - Metropolitan Centre Zone and Business - Town Centre Zone.
+H6.3(10) Recognise the functional and operational requirements of activities and develop H6.3(9) Provide for non-residential activities that: a) support the social and economic well-being of the community; b) are in keeping with the with the scale and intensity of development anticipated within c) avoid, remedy or mitigate adverse effects on residential amenity; and d) will not detract from the vitality of the Business - City Centre Zone, Business - Metro Centre Zone.